PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 > the rest of the code remains the same.

 In the `headers` of the `opts` object we set `Content-Type` and `Content-Length` headers.
-Whilst the request will still be successful without providing `Content-Length` it is good practice and allows the make informed assumptions about the payload.
+While the request will still be successful without providing `Content-Length` it is good practice and allows the server to make informed assumptions about the payload.
 However, setting `Content-Length` to a number lower than the payload size will result in an error.
 This is why it's important to use `Buffer.byteLength` because this gives the exact